Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Building a Financial Plan for Retirement

-• If this undertaking seems a bit too arduous for your financial management abilities, meeting with a fiduciary financial advisor could be a great shortcut.
+• If this undertaking seems a bit too arduous for your financial management abilities, you could always consider meeting with a fiduciary financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors who serve your area.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Although many people have some form of retirement savings, many don’t have a clear plan for the future that surrounds these funds.
-This can be extremely dangerous, as it can be tough to then judge whether or not you’re saving enough to cover your retirement costs.
+This can create problems, as it can be tough to judge whether you’re saving enough to cover your retirement costs.
 Instead, be as exact as possible in determining what you want to achieve in retirement and what it will likely cost to get there.

 How Long $1mm Lasts in Retirement